 Upon completion of a final graduation audit by academic records after completion of all courses for the BSN degree, a diploma is conferred.
-After official conferment of the degree, the School Director certifies to the Michigan State Board of Nursing that the BSN student is eligible to take the National Council Licensure Examination- Registered Nursing (NCLEX-RN).
+After official conferment of the degree, the School Director certifies to the Michigan State Board of Nursing (or other state as indicated) that the BSN student is eligible to take the National Council Licensure Examination- Registered Nursing (NCLEX-RN).
 BSN graduates who plan to take the NCLEX-RN in a state other than Michigan should obtain their requirements and provide that information to the School of Nursing Office.